-Kengo Kuma & Associates aims to blend architecture land, the building, and human experience, with the harmony between these resonating throughout a project's details, interior, furniture, and accessories.
+mony between these resonating throughout a project's details, interior, furniture, and accessories.
 The body of work builds on the notion that close relationships between place and the work can create architecture that its inhabitants love and feel comfort.
 As a result, the ideas of time, space, and existence are synonyms.